Australia's NAB upbeat on post-lockdown outlook after Q3 profit jumps 10% - NewsBreak

 Australia's NAB upbeat on post-lockdown outlook after Q3 profit jumps 10%

-SYDNEY (Reuters) - National Australia Bank Ltd, the third-biggest lender in the country, on Thursday posted a 10% jump in a key third-quarter profit measure and predicted a strong rebound for the Australian economy once ongoing coronavirus lockdowns are eased.
+SYDNEY, Aug 12 (Reuters) - National Australia Bank Ltd (NAB.AX), the third-biggest lender in the country, on Thursday posted a 10% jump in a key third-quarter profit measure and predicted a strong rebound for the Australian economy once ongoing coronavirus lockdowns are eased.

 NAB's cash profit, adjusted for non-cash and one-off items, jumped to A$1.7 billion ($1.25 billion) in the quarter ended June as the lender moved funds previously set aside for potential COVID-19 losses back into cash accounts.

-Like peers such as Commonwealth Bank, NAB bounced back quickly from the pandemic as record low interest rates and government spending boosted confidence and the housing market, rendering billions set aside in bad loan provisions unnecessary.
+Like peers such as Commonwealth Bank (CBA.AX), NAB bounced back quickly from the pandemic as record low interest rates and government spending boosted confidence and the housing market, rendering billions set aside in bad loan provisions unnecessary.

 But banks now face uncertainty again with fresh outbreaks of the Delta variant of COVID-19 triggering lockdowns across the country and fuelling concern that the world's 13th-biggest economy could slip back into recession.